Burakk74/UCUS-API-AUTOMATION/README.md

 1.  **Positive Test (Happy Path):** Validating the successful retrieval (HTTP 200) of the live flight list.
 2.  **Negative Test (Error Handling):** Verifying that the system correctly returns an error code (HTTP 404) when an invalid endpoint is requested.
-3.  **Data Validation:** Ensuring that the JSON response body contains mandatory fields (such as 'states' and flight attributes).
+3.  **Data Validation:** Ensuring that the JSON response body contains mandatory fields .

 ## 🚀 Setup and Execution